Preventing a Trip and Severe Damage: Early Warning of Increased Vibration on Gas Compressor Turbine Driver

 This early intervention allowed the customer to identify and replace the damaged oil baffles, as well as to clean the affected areas, all before the situation necessitated a major overhaul.
 By adopting this proactive strategy, the customer ensured that necessary resources and parts were readily available for scheduled maintenance activities.
 If the issue had gone unnoticed, it could have escalated to a point where the shaft might have bent, leading to significantly higher repair costs and prolonged downtime.

-The early detection by the GE Vernova Engineering team averted a forced outage and potential catastrophic failure.
+The early detection by the GE Vernova engineering team averted a forced outage and potential catastrophic failure.
 The turbine was offline for approximately 87 hours, but this planned downtime potentially saved up to six days of operational disruption and an estimated $337,500 in costs.
 These savings were primarily achieved by addressing the steam seal and bearing housing issues early, thus avoiding the much more costly replacement of the rotor.
 This proactive maintenance strategy underscores the value of predictive analytics in preventing costly and time-consuming repairs.

 Ask about M&D+ Powered by SmartSignal.